GFlisch/RabbitmqS/README.md

 ```
 ./build.sh
 ```
 The generated image contains SSL certificates for the server side.
 To run the image run this command:

 ```
-docker run  -d --name rbmq-ssl -p 5671:5671 -p 15672:15672 -v /tmp/rabbitmq-ssl:/tmp/rabbitmq-ssl rabbitmqssl
+docker run  -d --name rbmq-ssl -p 5671:5671 -p 15672:15672 -v /tmp/rabbitmq-ssl:/home/client rabbitmqssl
 ```
 The mapping used here is to transfer the client certificates in /tmp/client.

+## host headers.
+The RabbitMQ server is configured to accept 3 hostnames:
+- localhost.
+- builkitsandbox.
+- machost.

+Most of the time the localhost will be used. builkitsandbox is the hostname when the image is created. machost is used when I work with a mac and Parallels to communicate with the mac where Docker is running.

 ## Configure Rabbit.

 We have to create a user in Rabbitmq based on the certificate.</br>
 1. Start the management portal and log with the user guest and password guest.
 2. Go to the Admin part of the site.
-3. Create a new user with no password and named: buildkitsandbox
+3. Create a new user with no password and named: svcdemo
 4. Give to this user full access to the vhost /

 ## Windows client.

 1. Copy the client certificates.
-2. Register the certificate authority: trust-store.p12 in the trusted store.
+2. Register the certificate authority: trust-store.pfx in the trusted store.
-3. Register the client certificate: key-store.p12 in the personal store.
+3. Register the client certificate: key-store.pfx in the personal store.

-Trying to read the p12 via the file in code doesn't work.
-Via the Windows certificate store, it works.

 The certificates generated are valid for 1 year!